shiju-d/ibex/README.md

 6. The answer + the source file paths are returned to you
 ```

-The top 8 chunks means better cross-file tracing — the model can see a controller, its service, and the repository all at once when answering.
-All three endpoints retrieve the same chunks from the same index; only the model that generates the answer differs.
+The top 8 chunks means better cross-file tracing — the model can see a controller, its service, and the repository all at once.
+All three endpoints use the same retrieved chunks; only the model that writes the answer differs.

 ---